poupartfarms/poupartfarms.github.io/_posts/2017-02-08-the-responsibility-of-business-owners.md

 Today, we face [global
 extinction](https://www.washingtonpost.com/news/morning-mix/wp/2015/06/22/the-earth-is-on-the-brink-of-a-sixth-mass-extinction-scientists-say-and-its-humans-fault/?utm_term=.ee79fdaf268a).
 What now is the responsibility of powerful people, of rich people, towards the rest of life?
-We benefit as did Mr. Chomsky’s “intellectual” class from the pinnacle of human ingenuity, of centuries of technological and social innovations, of health, safety, and access to information the likes of which no humans saw, ever, until those few decades that posterity, should we survive, will likely decide are behind us now.
-What is our responsibility, having benefited from the habits and wastes that now cause death worldwide, and risk killing off all hope for humankind?
+We benefit as did Mr. Chomsky’s intellectual class from the pinnacle of human ingenuity, of centuries of technological and social innovations, of health, safety, and access to information the likes of which no humans saw, ever, nor likely will again.
+What is our responsibility, having benefited from the habits and wastes that now cause death worldwide, and risk killing off all hope for life?

-> **_Once upon a time, you saw a way to do something a little differently, a little better._**

 In the 1790’s, within the context of the start of the Industrial Revolution, Britain and America began to pass laws that are today the business laws and free